disk91/helium-chirpstack-community/README.md

     - cost per device creation
     - cost per period of activity
     - cost per period of inactivity
+    - cost pers DCs / minimum DCs volume purchasing
     - limit device DCs consumption on a given period of time
     - Limit device DCs consumption overall
     - upfront billing
     - end of month billing
+- Allows public signup or not
+- Ability to limit the number of device and tenant
 - Manage the device declaration / deactivation on helium router
 -
 - TODO - Manage payment with stripe